danielefriolo/ledgerMPC/README.md

 # Ledger MPC Toolkit
 MPC toolkit prototype for ledger interaction, developed by the University of Salerno (UNISA) crypto group.
 It is successfully tested with MPyC and EMP-ag2PC libraries.
-It can be run with Ehtereum, Hyperledger Fabric, and with a local artificially created ledger aimed for testing.
+It can be run with Ehtereum, Hyperledger Fabric, and with a local dummy ledger aimed for testing.
+Moreover, we provided a Coin Tossing protocol secure against the majority of corrupted parties.

 ## Installation